By Bob Raybuck

-Often, gross vehicle weight rating (GVWR) and gross vehicle weight (GVW) are thought to be the same, but they are not.
+Often, GVWR and gross vehicle weight (GVW) are thought to be the same, but they are not.
 A truck’s GVWR is the maximum weight rating established by the chassis manufacturer.
 GVW is the total weight of the truck and payload at a point in time.

 There’s a common misconception that a truck’s GVWR is determined by adding gross axle weight ratings (GAWRs) together for all axles.
 Although this was a common way of calculating GVWR many years ago, it’s no longer an accurate method.
 The chassis manufacturer task of establishing a vehicle GVWR is much more difficult today due to advancement of safety system standards and how vehicles meet these requirements.
 This is why many trucks have a GVWR much lower than the combined axle ratings.
 It is not uncommon for a truck with a GVWR of 19,500 pounds to have a front axle rated at 7,500 pounds and a rear axle rated at 14,700 pounds.
 Safety standards that apply to braking, vehicle stability, and chassis manufacturer internal standards for durability, dynamic stability and handling can restrict GVWR even though the sum of the axle ratings exceeds 22,000 pounds.
 In this instance, the OEM set the GVWR at 19,500 pounds based on test results and vehicle dynamic performance to ensure a safe, reliable truck.

 A specific vehicle’s GCWR is based on parameters established by chassis manufacturers.
 The manufacturer makes an assessment in accordance with SAE International test protocols, determining maximum GCWR.
 Additionally, the OEM runs stringent tests based on internal requirements which may include testing total GCWR braking capability using only the towing vehicle chassis braking system.
-GCWR is the total weight of the truck pulling the trailer and the trailer itself.
+As noted in the previous article, GCWR is the total weight of the truck pulling the trailer and the trailer itself.
 The truck chassis dictates proper GCWR for safe operation of the combination truck and trailer.

 When determining the truck and trailer combination(s) that end customers or fleets want, it’s important to understand which combination(s) will require a CDL or know how to specify and load trucks and trailers properly to remain within CDL weight limitations.
 There’s a common perception that a truck’s original GVWR can be changed to avoid CDL requirements.
 Even though there are provisions in the vehicle certification rules that allow the company finishing the new incomplete vehicle (final-stage manufacturer) to determine the vehicle’s final GVWR, the final-stage manufacturer is typically reluctant to make changes to the original GVWR without guidance from the incomplete vehicle manufacturer.